Skip to main content

 Biography

-James Farr joined the department in 2007 and served as Chair from 2008 to 2013.
-He is currently the Director of the Chicago Field Studies Program, an internship-and-seminar experience for undergraduates investigating the modern workplace and civic engagement.
-Farr also teaches political theory and the history of early modern and contemporary political thought, as well as the history and philosophy of social science.
-He has published some sixty-five articles or chapters on Hobbes, Locke, Hume, Marx, Lieber, Dewey, Lasswell and Popper, as well as on conceptual change and on social capital.
-He is the coeditor of six books, including The General Will: The History of a Concept (Cambridge, 2015) and The Cambridge Companion to the Communist Manifesto (Cambridge, 2015).
-He is currently completing a series of essays on John Locke and the new world and another series on the history of American political science, emphasizing method, civic education, and the state.
+James Farr joined the department in 2007, having taught at Ohio State, Wisconsin, and Minnesota.
+He served as Chair of the Department from 2008 to 2013.
+For fifteen years, he was also the Director of the Chicago Field Studies Program, an internship-and-seminar experience for undergraduates investigating the modern workplace and civic engagement.
+Farr taught political theory and the history of early modern and contemporary political thought, as well as the history and philosophy of social science.
+He has published some seventy-five articles or chapters on Hobbes, Locke, Hume, Marx, Lieber, Dewey, Lasswell and Popper, as well as on conceptual change and on social capital.
+He is the coeditor of seven books, including The General Will: The History of a Concept (Cambridge, 2015) The Cambridge Companion to the Communist Manifesto (Cambridge, 2015), and, most recently, John Locke and Travel Writing (Springer, 2025).
+He is currently completing essays on John Locke and John Dewey, as well as on the history of American political science.